Atticus Mitchell

-Atticus Dean Mitchell (born 1993) is a Canadian actor and musician.
-He is best known for his roles as Benny Weir in the television film My Babysitter's a Vampire and series of the same name, and Gabe in the film Radio Rebel.
+Atticus Dean Mitchell (born 1993) is a Canadian actor.
+He is best known for his roles as Benny Weir in the television film My Babysitter's a Vampire and series of the same name, and Gabe LaViolet in the film Radio Rebel.

 Early life

 Mitchell was born in Toronto, Ontario.
+Mitchell played rep hockey at the Ted Reeve Community Arena and attended St. John Elementary School.
+There, he became interested in theatre.
+Mitchell originally had plans to pursue a career in music, or journalism before he was sought out by professional agent, Nancy Brown, who signed him up for acting.
 He graduated from Malvern Collegiate Institute in Toronto.